kuujo/ParParse/README.md

 that was implemented as an alternative to building argument definitions via the traditional object-oriented API.
 The ParParse language is purposely designed with a commonly understood syntax that generally follows the command-line usage information format.
-The parse simply converts the argument string into a normal ParParse object and returns it, so all standard ParParse argument methods are still accessible after the argument is defined.
+Behind the scenes, the parser simply converts the argument string and returns a `ParParseArgument` or `ParParseOption` object appropriately configured according to the definition syntax.
+This ensures all standard ParParse argument methods are still accessible after the argument is defined.

-While this feature is still in development, here are a few examples of how the ParParse argument definition language is used.
+While this feature is still in development, here are a few examples of how the ParParse argument definition language is used as of now.

 #### Positional Arguments